Theory and applications of linearized multivariate skew polynomials: Generalizations of Vandermonde, Moore and Wronskian matrices

 \section{Generalizations of Vandermonde, Moore and Wronskian matrices}

-One of the main objectives behind the results on evaluations of univariate skew polynomials in \cite{lam, lam-leroy} was to generalize the concept of and results on classical Vandermonde \cite{vandermonde}, Moore \cite{moore, orespecial} and Wronskian \cite{wronski, muir} matrices.
-A general method for calculating the rank of such matrices was obtained by combining \cite[Theorem 4.5]{lam-leroy} and \cite[Theorem 23]{lam}, which amount to linearizing the concept of P-independence in the case $ n = 1 $, as done in Section \ref{sec linearized P-closed sets} for the general case.
+One of the main objectives behind the results on evaluations of univariate skew polynomials in \cite{lam, lam-leroy} was to generalize the classical rank computations of Vandermonde \cite{lam}, Moore \cite{moore, orespecial} and Wronskian \cite[Def.
+1.11]{singer} matrices.
+A general and explicit method for calculating their ranks was obtained by combining \cite[Th.
+4.5]{lam-leroy} and \cite[Th.
+23]{lam}, which amount to linearizing the concept of P-independence in the univariate case, as done in Section \ref{sec linearized P-closed sets} for the multivariate case (Theorems \ref{theorem linearized version of P-closed in one conj} and \ref{theorem lin P-closed sets in several conj classes}).